gruvw/latex-setup/README.md

 Every snippet name starts with `[G]` in order to differentiate them from regular snippets (from LaTeX Workshop for example).

+You will find a CheatSheet on top of the `latex.hsnips` file 😉.

 If you want to add or modify a snippet, feel free to open an issue or a pull request.
 If you don't understand a snippet feel free to open an issue or send me a message.